jacksund/simmate/docs/getting_started/use_a_cloud_database/private_vs_collab.md

-# Should I set up my own database?
+# Should I Create My Own Database?

 -------------------------------------------------------------------------------

-## Share a database with others
+## Sharing a Database with Others

-A cloud database lets you save your results to a remote computer through an internet connection, and once a database is set up, you can add as many users and connections as you'd like.
+A cloud database allows you to store your results on a remote server via an internet connection.
+Once a database is established, you can add unlimited users and connections.

-Therefore, if you are part of a team, you only need **ONE** person to setup and manage **ONE** cloud database.
-Anyone can collaborate if they have a username and password.
+If you're part of a team, only **ONE** member needs to set up and manage **ONE** cloud database.
+Collaboration is possible for anyone with a username and password.

 -------------------------------------------------------------------------------

 ## Collaborating with the Warren Lab

-We could (theoretically) have the entire scientific community working together and sharing their results.
-To this end, our Simmate team tries to get as many labs collaborating as possible.
-If you would like join this effort, simply send an email to **simmate.team@gmail.com** and ask.
-Once you're on our team, you won't have to setup or manage any cloud database.
+Ideally, the entire scientific community could work together, sharing their results.
+Our Simmate team encourages as many labs as possible to collaborate.
+If you're interested in joining this effort, simply email **simmate.team@gmail.com**.
+As a team member, you won't need to set up or manage any cloud database.

-!!! note
-    If you decide to collaborate, we will take on the costs of the cloud database for now, but as our database and community grows, we may need help with funding.
-Until then, don't hesitate to ask for our status.

 -------------------------------------------------------------------------------

-## Using a private database
+## Using a Private Database

-If you would instead like a private database for your team, designate one person to be the database manager.
-Only that person needs to complete the next section (on setting up your cloud database).
-All other members, wait until you get connection information and then jump to the final section (on connecting to your cloud database).
+If you prefer a private database for your team, appoint one member as the database manager.
+This person alone needs to complete the next section (on setting up your cloud database).
+All other members should wait for connection information before proceeding to the final section (on connecting to your cloud database).

-So to summarize, only create your own cloud database if both of these conditions are met:
+In summary, only establish your own cloud database if:

-1. you prefer a private database instead of Simmate's collaborative effort
+1. You prefer a private database over Simmate's collaborative effort.
-2. you are the point-person for managing your team's private database
+2. You are the designated manager of your team's private database.

 -------------------------------------------------------------------------------

-## Connecting to a cloud database
+## Connecting to a Cloud Database

-If you are collaborating with someone that set up a database already, then connecting to it will be the easiest thing we've done yet!
+If you're collaborating with someone who has already set up a database, connecting to it will be straightforward.

-Once you have the connection parameters for your cloud database, simply create the file `~/simmate/my_env-database.yaml` and add the connection parameters that your point-person provided.
-As an example, this `my_env-database.yaml` file gives a `default` database to use:
+Once you have your cloud database's connection parameters, create the file `~/simmate/my_env-database.yaml` and input the connection parameters provided by your point-person.
+For instance, this `my_env-database.yaml` file designates a `default` database:
 ``` yaml
 default:
   ENGINE: django.db.backends.postgresql